Hidden Conversations Inside the Body

 At the center of this network is the brain.

-Through this process, the brain influences:
+Through this process, it influences:

 • insulin signaling

-• thyroid hormone activity
+• thyroid activity

 • mitochondrial energy production